weidongxu-microsoft/work-notes/autorest-java-v4.md

 `--interactive` show UI with pipeline graph, and related input/output.

-`--debugger` pause for debugger be attached.
+`--java.debugger` pause for Java debugger be attached.

 `--version=` fall back to looking at github for specific version.